smadi0x86/Ababeel-AFS/README.md

 ```

 ## Acknowledgement
-This is a multi-year project.
-We gratefully acknowledge contributions from our current members and lab alumni.

 The contributors can be found in the papers listed above.
 In addition, [Laura Jarin-Lipschitz](https://github.com/ljarin), [Justin Thomas](https://github.com/justinthomas) also contributed to this work.
 We also thank our [funding agencies](https://www.kumarrobotics.org/research/).

 ## License